markwolfeman/ist653/assignments/homework2.markdown

 # Part 2 (5 points) Getting your Images Ready

 - **Using PhotoScape**
-	- create watermark by choosing icon from assigned college make watermark transparent and defined, save as .jpg
+	- Create watermark by choosing icon from assigned college make watermark transparent and defined, save as .jpg
 		- <a href="https://youtu.be/ei0UoIIU_Yo?si=N1S4I-UNHj_-IjpG" target="_blank">Video tutorial</a> using PhotoScape
-	- reduce images in size using Resize Images section on the last tab, files should be about 100k per file
+	- Reduce images in size using Resize Images section on the last tab, files should be about 100k per file
-		- <a href="https://www.youtube.com/watch?v=PSxEFQGZl94" target="_blank">Video tutorial</a>resize images using PhotoScape
+		- <a href="https://www.youtube.com/watch?v=PSxEFQGZl94" target="_blank">Video tutorial </a>resize images using PhotoScape
 <br/>

 - **Due: Friday, September 29th**